 Like Catholic Churches throughout history, we remain concerned with the tragedy of divorce, but in light of the Gospels, we do not see the exclusion of remarried Catholics from the sacraments as consistent with the spirit of Christ’s ministry.
 In our jurisdiction, divorced Catholics are able to celebrate their wedding before a priest, after counseling and prayerful consideration.

-In accord with ancient tradition and in union with churches of Orthodoxy and the Anglican communion, the CCIA allows as a practice, that our clergy are permitted to be either married or celibate.
+In accord with ancient tradition and in union with churches of Orthodoxy and the Anglican communion, we allow as a practice, that our clergy is permitted to be either married or celibate.

-The majority of churches who claim to be part of the “Old Catholic Tradition” in our age fall into the category of what we view to be modernist, influenced to a great deal by modern, progressive, liberal teachings.
-The CCIA views these churches to be “apostate,” by abandoning the teachings of the bible and tradition due to the pressures and winds of change of public opinion.
+The majority of churches that claim to be part of the “Old Catholic Tradition” in our age fall into the category of what we view to be modernist, influenced a great deal by modern, progressive, liberal teachings.
+We view these churches to be “apostate,” by abandoning the teachings of the bible and tradition due to the pressures and winds of change in public opinion.

 The influence of modernism on liberal churches is a great sadness.
 Also, how we relate to individuals influenced by modern moral teachings is critical.
 Our goal as a jurisdiction is to maintain fidelity to ancient moral and faith traditions of the Church.
-With this stated, the CCIA compassionately rejects the trends of modernism in areas of human sexuality, especially as this relates to same-sex marriage, ordaining women to the priesthood and episcopacy, as well as ordaining actively gay individuals.
+With this stated, we compassionately reject the trends of modernism in areas of human sexuality, especially as this relates to same-sex marriage, ordaining women to the priesthood and episcopacy, as well as ordaining actively gay individuals.

-The Catholic Church in America views Baptism as the universal sacrament of initiation, which makes all the other sacraments available to us.
+The Apostolic Western Orthodox Church views Baptism as the universal sacrament of initiation, which makes all the other sacraments available to us.
 Therefore, we welcome all baptized Christians to join us in our Eucharistic celebrations, and the reception of Holy Communion, Reconciliation, and the Sacrament of the Sick.
 It is through this open sharing of the sacramental life that Churches within the CCIA offer a place of refuge and common ground for families of mixed Christian heritage to experience the love of Christ, rather than separation and animosity.

-Though a relatively new Catholic communion, the CCIA enjoys inter-communion with many other jurisdictions affiliated with the Order of Corporate Reunion, the Philippine Independent Catholic Church, The Orthodox Church of Slovakia, as well as a new group of Churches in Cameroon, Africa.
+Though a relatively new Catholic communion, we enjoy inter-communion with many other jurisdictions affiliated with the Order of Corporate Reunion, the Philippine Independent Catholic Church, The Orthodox Church of Slovakia, as well as a new group of Churches in Nigeria, Africa.

 As a long-standing member of the Order of Corporate Reunion, through our (late) founding Archbishop, Juan Baladad, we fervently pray for the unity and reunion of separated members of the body of Christ.
-The Catholic Church in America is actively seeking to develop inter-communion relationships and incardinate other conservative independent Catholic jurisdictions, priests, and parishes that are concerned with the growing influence and trend towards modernism.
+The Apostolic Western Orthodox Church is actively seeking to develop inter-communion relationships and incardinate other conservative independent Catholic jurisdictions, priests, and parishes that are concerned with the growing influence and trend towards modernism.